 As you edit your own book, read your dialogue out loud or maybe have a friend read it to you.
 Listen carefully to the words and see if they sound real.
 Bad dialogue stands out like a leech on your leg.

-Make sure each character has a distinct voice which is consistent and predictable.
+Make sure each character has a distinct voice that is consistent and predictable.
 Pay close attention to your main character’s voice, especially if he or she is the narrator.

 Edit your own book line by line

 Now it’s time to zero in on each line of your book.
 Again, you shouldn’t focus on this task until you have completed the big picture and the scene analyses.
 Here you’ll focus on the word choice and look for errors.